-- Use simple and open questions, do not ask leading questions, (e.g. 'So was it Peter who did that?') or attempt to 'investigate' in any way - Explain carefully that what they have said is worrying and that you have to share that with your line manager - Explain the safeguarding process to the Service User / Resident and discuss the next steps - Explain that your manager may contact the Manchester City Council Bolton Council Safeguarding Adults Team and/or the Police - Seek the Service User / Resident's consent to share this information - As soon as you can, write down an account of your conversation, try to use the words/phrases that the Service User / Resident used.
-Sign and date your record - Preserve evidence (physical evidence for example, ask the Service User / Resident to not wash or bathe) - Inform the Registered Manager / Managing Director or the Safeguarding Lead, Nicola Stead-Howarth, as soon as possible to inform them of the incident or concern - The Registered Manager / Managing Director, Nicola Stead-Howarth, will be contacted on TBC - The Safeguarding Lead, Nicola Stead-Howarth, will be contacted on Nicola Stead-Howarth - Do not share this information with anyone else - Do not contact the alleged abuser about the incident yourself, unless this is essential (for example, if Nicola Stead-Howarth needs to immediately suspend a member of staff) - The Service User / Resident may feel frightened, so ask whether they want someone they feel comfortable with to stay with them
+• Use simple and open questions, do not ask leading questions, (e.g. 'So was it Peter who did that?') or attempt to 'investigate' in any way

+• Explain carefully that what they have said is worrying and that you have to share that with your line manager

+- Explain the safeguarding process to the Service User / Resident and discuss the next steps - Explain that your manager may contact the Manchester City Council Bolton Council Safeguarding Adults Team and/or the Police - · Seek the Service User / Resident's consent to share this information - As soon as you can, write down an account of your conversation, try to use the words/phrases that the Service User / Resident used.
+Sign and date your record - Preserve evidence (physical evidence for example, ask the Service User / Resident to not wash or bathe)

+• Inform the Managing Director or the Safeguarding Lead, Graeme Nixon, as soon as possible to inform them of the incident or concern

+- The Managing Director, Andy Kershaw, will be contacted on TBC - The Safeguarding Lead, Graeme Nixon, will be contacted on Nicola Stead- Howarth - Do not share this information with anyone else

+• Do not contact the person alleged to have caused the harm about the incident yourself, unless this is essential (for example, if Andy Kershaw needs to immediately suspend a member of staff)

+• The Service User / Resident may feel frightened, so ask whether they want someone they feel comfortable with to stay with them

-Staff must inform the Registered Manager / Managing Director or Safeguarding Lead, Nicola Stead-Howarth, unless they are the alleged abuser; if this is the case, then support should be sought directly from another manager, K Bond Healthcare TA Next Steps or Manchester City Council Bolton Council.
-Staff must also take action without the immediate authority of the Registered Manager / Managing Director or Safeguarding Lead, Nicola Stead-Howarth:
+Staff must inform the Managing Director or Safeguarding Lead, Graeme Nixon, unless they are the person alleged to have caused the harm; if this is the case, then support should be sought directly from another manager, K Bond Healthcare TA Next Steps or Manchester City Council Bolton Council.

+Staff must also take action without the immediate authority of the Managing Director or Safeguarding Lead, Graeme Nixon:

-- If a discussion with them would involve a delay in an apparently high-risk situation - If they have raised concerns with the Registered Manager / Managing Director or Safeguarding Lead, Nicola Stead-Howarth, and they have not taken appropriate action (whistleblowing)
+- If a discussion with them would involve a delay in an apparently high-risk situation - If they have raised concerns with the Managing Director or Safeguarding Lead, Graeme Nixon, and they have not taken appropriate action (whistleblowing)

-There should be effective and well publicised ways of escalating concerns where the Registered Manager / Managing Director or Safeguarding Lead, Nicola Stead-Howarth, does not take action in response to a concern being raised.
+There should be effective and well publicised ways of escalating concerns where the Managing Director or Safeguarding Lead, Graeme Nixon, does not take action in response to a concern being raised.

-The Registered Manager / Managing Director or Safeguarding Lead, Nicola Stead-Howarth, will:
+The Managing Director or Safeguarding Lead, Graeme Nixon, will: